MaxLSB/mini-hourglass/README.md

 Implemented the Hourglass Language Model from scratch, which is a Hierarchical Transformer Language Model.
 This auto-regressive transformer uses a U-Net-like structure, which enables it to handle longer sequences more effectively.

-My model works at a *character-level* (easier to train compared to words/sub-words).
-I built the entire pre-training, fine-tuning, and inference processes.
+My model works at a **character-level** (easier to train compared to words/sub-words).
+I built the entire pipeline: pre-training, fine-tuning, and inference processes.

 The goal of this project was to gain a detailed understanding of the functioning of autoregressive transformer models through a hands-on approach and an implementation of a very interesting paper.

 The [paper](https://arxiv.org/abs/2110.13711) of reference.